Optimal realisations of two-dimensional, totally-decomposable metrics: Introduction

 gives an isometric embedding of $(X,d)$ into $(T(d),d_\infty)$; that is, $\kappa$ is injective and preserves distances.

-Regarding $T(d)$ as a polytopal complex (see Section~\ref{ssec:polyhedron} for details), Dress showed that the (necessarily finite and connected) weighted graph $G_d$ consisting of the zero- and one-dimensional faces of $T(d)$ and weighting $w_\infty$ defined by $w_\infty(\{f,g\}):=d_\infty(f,g)$, $f,g$ zero-dimensional faces of $T(d)$, is homeomorphic to a realisation of $d$ \cite[Theorem~5]{Dress84} (see Section~\ref{ssec:graphs} for relevant definitions).
+In \cite[Theorem~5]{Dress84}, Dress showed that the (necessarily finite and connected) weighted graph $G_d$ consisting of the zero- and one-dimensional faces of $T(d)$ and weighting $w_\infty$ defined by $w_\infty(\{f,g\}):=d_\infty(f,g)$, $f,g$ zero-dimensional faces of $T(d)$, is homeomorphic to a realisation of $d$ (see Section~\ref{sec:prelim} for relevant definitions).
 Moreover, he showed that if $(G,w)$ is any optimal realisation of $(X,d)$, then there exists a certain map $\psi:V(G) \to T(d)$ of the vertices of $G$ into $T(d)$ \cite[Theorem 5]{Dress84} (see also Theorem~\ref{thm:inj:geometric:graph} below).
 This led him to suspect that every optimal realisation of $(X,d)$ is homeomorphic to a subgraph of $(G_d,w_\infty)$.
 Even though this conjecture was disproven by Alth\"ofer \cite{Althofer88}, the following related conjecture is still open:

-\begin{conj}[(3.20) in \cite{Dress84}] Let $(X,d)$ be a finite metric space.
+\begin{conj}[cf. (3.20) in \cite{Dress84}] Let $(X,d)$ be a finite metric space.
 Then there exists an optimal realisation of $(X,d)$ that is homeomorphic to a subgraph of $(G_d,w_\infty)$. \end{conj}

-If this conjecture were true, it could provide interesting new strategies for computing optimal realisations, as it would provide a ``search space'' (albeit a rather large one in general!) in which to look for optimal realisations.
-This strategy has already been exploited in \cite{DHKMS10}, where it is pointed out that the cut"=vertices of {\em any} optimal realisation of a metric $d$ must be contained in the tight-span of $d$.
+Apart from having an intrinsic mathematical interest, if this conjecture were true, it could provide new strategies for computing optimal realisations, as it would provide a ``search space'' (albeit a rather large one in general) in which to systematically search for optimal realisation \cite{HMS13}.

-Conjecture \ref{conj:dress} is known to hold for metrics $d$ that can be realised by a tree since in this case $(G_d,w_\infty)$ is precisely the tree that realises $d$.
-In this paper, we will show that it also holds for a certain class of metrics that generalise tree metrics.
+Conjecture \ref{conj:dress} is known to hold for metrics $d$ that can be realised by a tree since in this case $(G_d,w_\infty)$ is precisely the tree that realises $d$ uniquely~\cite{Imrich84}.
+In this paper, we show that it also holds for a certain class of metrics that generalise tree metrics.
+More specifically, for a finite metric space $(X,d)$ as above, define, for any four elements $x,y,u,v \in X$,